-In this and future papers, we will attempt to integrate financial-real linkages into the type of model described earlier.
-Here a number of advantages to using a small model in trying to understand and model the role of the linkages for macro economic behavior.
-First of all, the insights that have been developed in more complex DSGE and other models can be added to a well understood macro model to see whether they aid in the explanation of macroeconomic developments and forecasting.
+In this and future papers, we will attempt to integrate financial-real linkages into the type of model described earlier.13 There a number of advantages to using a small model in trying to understand and model the role of the linkages for macro economic behavior.
+First of all, the insights that have been developed in more complex DSGE and other models can be added to a well-understood macro model to see whether they aid in the explanation of macroeconomic developments and forecasting.
 Second, different measures can be used to see which type of proxy is most helpful in capturing the linkages.
 Third, the small size of the model allows for experimentation of various types.
 For example, should a proxy for financial-real linkages be introduced as simply an extra variable in the model that functions continuously or should it only be allowed to affect behavior when it reaches critical threshold levels of the sort that were seen in the episodes discussed above?
 Fourth, by allowing for persistence in real and financial shocks and in their effects on the real economy, judgmental near-term forecasts of these shocks can play an important role in model-based, medium-term projections through the setting of initial conditions.
 Fifth, multi-country models with financial-real linkages will allow us to see whether cross-border financial effects have played an important role in transmitting the business cycle internationally, and to assess the relative importance of real linkages and financial linkages in transmitting shocks across countries.
+14

-&lt;sup>14See Lown, Morgan, and Rohatgi (2000), Lown and Morgan (2002), Lown and Morgan (2006), Swiston (2008), and Bayoumi and Melander (2008) for earlier attempts to assess the effects of financial-real linkages.
+13See Lown, Morgan, and Rohatgi (2000), Lown and Morgan (2002), Lown and Morgan (2006), Swiston (2008),

-In this paper, we use only one financial variable (over and above interest rates and exchange rates), the bank lending tightening variable for the United States ( $BLT{US}$ ).
+In this paper, we use only one financial variable (over and above interest rates and exchange rates), the bank lending tightening variable for the United States (BLT{US}).
 In future papers, we plan to examine the potential role of BLT variables in other countries and a variety of spread measures, such as bond spreads, swap spreads, and credit default swap spreads.